kellycode/GNEWS_ANNOYANCE_REMOVER/README.md

 # GNEWS_ANNOYANCE_REMOVER
 Meticulous remover of garbage news from Google News
+Made this for my own use, feel free to do what you like with it